 I grew up and completed college and medical school in southern California.
 During medical school, I spent time doing laboratory research at the National Institutes of Health in Washington DC and completed a research doctorate degree at the University of Oxford.
 After finishing medical school, I moved to Boston to complete my psychiatry residency at the Massachusetts General Hospital and McLean Hospital, after which I continued to work for two years as faculty at Harvard Medical School.
-I moved to New York City in 2017 and in addition to having a private practice in Manhattan, I am a therapist on MAPS’s MDMA-assisted Psychotherapy for PTSD clinical trials at the University of Connecticut.
+I have been trained by MAPS’s in MDMA-assisted Psychotherapy and am based in Los Angeles, CA.

 How I work with clients